 The contract will focus on areas adjacent to Montauk Highway and nearby residences and trails while creating additional access for fire departments to help reduce the risk to human life or property in the event of a wildfire, Governor Hochul said at the ribbon-cutting ceremony for the Montauk Playhouse Community Center’s new aquatic center and cultural center.

-Dead trees will continue to be cut and piled, and later will either be chipped, removed, or burned under an approved burn plan, depending on site conditions, according to the governor's office.
+Dead trees will continue to be cut and piled, and later will either be chipped, removed, or burned under an approved burn plan, depending on site conditions, according to the governor’s office.
 The three-year contract will start on Nov.
 1 and end Oct.
 31, 2028.
-To comply with the Endangered Species Act, tree cutting will occur from December through February, while the federally and state-endangered northern long-eared bat hibernates in its overwintering roosts off-site.
+To comply with the Endangered Species Act, tree cutting will occur from December through February, while the federally and state-endangered northern long-eared bats hibernate in their overwintering roosts off site.

 The governor received a rousing welcome as she entered the second-story cultural center at the Montauk Playhouse, built by Carl Fisher and opened in 1929.
 She was joined by officials including State Assemblyman Tommy John Schiavoni, former Assemblyman Fred W. Thiele Jr., Suffolk County Legislator Ann Welker, East Hampton Town Supervisor Kathee Burke-Gonzalez and her colleagues on the town board, and former supervisors Peter Van Scoyoc and Larry Cantwell.

-Friday's announcement came six months after a public meeting hosted by State Parks, Recreation, and Historic Preservation officials at Montauk Downs State Park, where reduction and mitigation of threats to public safety, protection and promotion of rare and vulnerable species and natural communities, and strengthening of ecosystem resiliency to pests and disease were listed as goals for southern pine beetle management.
+Friday’s announcement came five months after a large, wind-whipped brush fire that started in Westhampton Beach and shut down Sunrise Highway in both directions before being contained.
+It also followed a February public meeting hosted by State Parks, Recreation, and Historic Preservation officials at Montauk Downs State Park, where reduction and mitigation of threats to public safety, protection and promotion of rare and vulnerable species and natural communities, and strengthening of ecosystem resilience to pests and disease were listed as goals for southern pine beetle management.

 An initial effort to squelch the beetle’s spread was unsuccessful.
 The state’s effort then shifted to response: protection of public health and safety, and then of the natural system and ecological health.